cleesmith/Transcriber/README.md

 ---

-> Here's hoping that someday YouTube will wake up and smell the AI, embrace the qubits, then just offer something like this as a part of their service.
+> Here's hoping that someday YouTube will wake up and smell the AI, embrace the qubits, then offer something like this process as a part of their service.

 ---